How can Earth Observation and Artificial Intelligence help people in need?

 EO and AI can play instrumental roles in assisting WFP to respond to emergencies and build resilience towards disasters and climate shocks.
 In emergency response scenarios, WFP relies on quick understanding of the local infrastructure conditions post-disaster to distribute food and other supplies to local communities through land, water, and air access.
 For example, one of the WFP projects, SKAI, uses AI and satellite imagery to help us reduce the amount of time needed to assess and understand the impact of disasters.
 In resilience-building scenarios, WFP provides guidelines and incentives for local communities to develop infrastructure such as water wells, ponds, roads, irrigation systems, deforestation controls, etc, to strengthen their resilience against future disasters and climate shocks.

-What you can expect from the programme:
+What you can expect from the initiative:

-This is an intensive and highly hands-on innovation acceleration programme with a focus to design-build-test-iterate your solution together with WFP staff in country offices or business units that will have an impact on WFP’s day-to-day operations.
+This is an intensive and highly hands-on innovation acceleration initiative with a focus to design-build-test-iterate your solution together with WFP staff in country offices or business units that will have an impact on WFP’s day-to-day operations.

 - Funding: Up to EUR 90,000 in funding to develop and test your solution.